algolia/algoliasearch-client-go/website/docs/contributing/testing/common-test-suite.md

       },
       "facets": ["*"]
     },
-    // Extra options sent with your method "requestOptions": {
+    // Additional options sent with your method "requestOptions": {
       // Merged with transporter query parameters
       "queryParameters": {